Why Do I Feel Like a Failure? Understanding and Overcoming Self-Doubt

 Donât dwell on past failures.
 Know that itâs normal and everyone goes through a cycle of ups and downs.

 A strong support system is like a safety net that catches us when we fall.
 Without it, feelings of failure can become overwhelming.
-For example, if youâre navigating career growth, having mentors or professional groups to lean on can be a game-changer.
+For example, if youâre navigating career growth, having mentors, finding a life coach or a career coach to lean on can be a game-changer.
 They provide advice, share experiences, and offer a sense of belonging.

 On the flip side, being in toxic friendships often drains you, leaving you feeling unsupported and alone.
 A 2015 survey found that people with emotional support reported lower stress levels compared to those without such support.